Bhuvanaikabahu VI: Conquest of Jaffna

 This victory seemed to have left a very important impression on the Sinhalese literati and political leaders.
 The glory of Sapumal Kumaraya is sung in the Kokila Sandesaya (Message carried by Kokila bird), written in the fifteenth century by the Principal Thera of the Irugalkula Tilaka Pirivena in Mulgirigala.
 The book contains a contemporary description of the country traversed on the road by the cookoo bird from Devi Nuwara (City of Gods) in the south to Nallur (Beautiful City) in the north.

 The return of the prince to Kotte was sung by the poet, Sri Rahula Thera of Totagomuva in the Selalihini Sandesaya (Message carried by the Selalihini bird) thus:

 He is known as Chempaha Perumal as well as Ariavettaiadum Perumal in Tamil sources.

+Although he was victorious and ruled as Srisangabodhi Bhuvanekabhahu, he was unable to prevent Kanakasooriya Cinkaiariyan and his two son's return from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship.

 Ascension to the Kotte throne

-Sapumal Kumaraya ascended the Kotte throne under the name of Bhuvanaika Bahu VI. (c.
+Sapumal Kumaraya also known as Yudistra Darma Dorai ascended the Kotte throne under the name of Bhuvanaika Bahu VI. (c.
 A.D.
 1472–1480 at least).
-According to Rajaveliya, having heard that Jayabahu (1467-1472 AD) had ascended to the throne, Sapumal arrived from Jaffna, killed Jayabahu, and took the throne.
+According to Rajaveliya, having heard that Jayabahu (1467-1472 AD) had ascended to the throne, Yudistra arrived from Jaffna, killed Jayabahu, seduced Jayabhu's wife Lavinia and took the throne.
 An embassy arrived from Pegu for the purpose of obtaining the priestly succession from Lanka in 1476, at a moment when a serious rebellion had broken out.
 In the chronicles this king is given a reign of seven years from his coronation, but the Dedigama inscription is dated in his ninth year.
 According to E.W.
 Codrington, this period was from 1472 to 1480 AD.
 He was succeeded by his son Pandita Parakrama Bahu VII.